liuyehcf/BlogSource/_posts/Perl-Basics.md

 1. `If you must use $_ rather than a named variable, make the topic variable lexical with my $_:` - P29
 1. `Given/When` - P33
 1. `Scalars may be lexical, package, or global (see Global Variables, page 153) variables.` - P35
-1. `Reset a hash’s iterator with the use of keys or values in void context` - P43
+1. `Reset a hash's iterator with the use of keys or values in void context` - P43
 1. `if your cached value evaluates to false in a boolean context, use the defined-or assignment operator (//=) instead` - P46
 1. `Filehandle References` - P54
 1. `Dualvars` - P48